YevheniiPokhvalii/generate-aws-tokens/README.md

 > If you receive `(AccessDeniedException)` error during token generation for an empty profile, try to regenerate tokens or unset the token variables before generating new ones.<br>
 If you receive `(AccessDeniedException)` error while running a script with the flag `-g`, don't forget to generate tokens first - run the script without flags.<br>
 Do not enter special characters like square brackets into the input prompt.
+If an incorrect profile name is indicated by mistake, just re-run the script and enter the correct profile name, or unset the profile variables with the `-c` flag.